-It could have been called a not-quite land.
-It was not quite in the center of Africa.
-It was far enough south so it wasn’t steamy, and yet it was not quite a desert.
-Although it was tiny in terms of a nation, its borders had never been quite defined; its people knew when enough was sufficient, and when more than they needed was really too much.
+It was not quite in the center of Africa, though far enough south so it wasn’t steamy, and yet it was not quite a veldt.
+Although it was tiny in terms of a nation its borders had never been quite defined – some said here at this river, others said there at those hills -- for its people knew when enough was sufficient, and when more than they needed was too much to have.

 One might have imagined a retired British Major reading his paper in robe and slippers and hearing something go bump in the night.
 He might pause for a moment, puffing his pipe, and wonder about those people up there, but perhaps it was better to just let them be.
-It was, after all, a tiny place and couldn’t be used for anything.
+It was, after all, a tiny place and couldn’t be used for anything useful.